 IaaS cloud consumers normally specify their needs by selecting a set of hardware resources (in form of CPU, memory, disk, etc.) that are provisioned to the requested virtual machine or instance.
 The OCCI specification defines a consistent way of requesting these resources by means of the resource templates.

-Resource templates consist of a set of predefined resources set by the resource provider that will determine the final size of the virtual machine instances (i.e. number of CPUs, memory, etc.).
+Resource templates consist of a set of predefined resources set by the resource provider that will determine the final size of the virtual machine instances in term of hardware capabilities (i.e. number of CPUs, memory, etc.).
 They are applied to compute resource (i.e. virtual machine) instances as Mixins.

 During the lifetime of a virtual machine, IaaS customers may find that their initial estimation of the resources was not accurate enough; hence a way of readjusting the resources attached to a running instance is needed.
 However, the current OCCI 1.1 standard did not envision changing a resource template associated with a virtual machine instance during its lifetime.